femtotrader/Planar.jl/docs/src/index.md

-# What is PingPong?
+# What is Vindicta?

-PingPong is a bot for running automated trading strategies.
+Vindicta is a bot for running automated trading strategies.
 It allows for interactive experimentation of new strategies through the julia REPL, and their live deployment to trading exchanges with almost zero code replication.

 The bot is based around the concept of _strategies_.
 A strategy requires a primary currency which represents its balance and a primary exchange where all the orders will be forwarded (and against which they will be checked for validity).

-Writing a pingpong strategy is equivalent to writing a julia module, that the bot will load (either dynamically or statically on deployments).
-Within the module you import the pingpong interface, such that you can specialize `ping!` entry functions relative only to your strategy, the rest is up to you.
+Writing a vindicta strategy is equivalent to writing a julia module, that the bot will load (either dynamically or statically on deployments).
+Within the module you import the vindicta interface, such that you can specialize `ping!` entry functions relative only to your strategy, the rest is up to you.

 The framework provides a long list of convenience or utility functions to manipulate the strategy and assets objects defined in different modules.
 In fact the bot is quite modular and is made of almost 30 packages, even though the majority of them is required to actually run the bot.

 From the strategy you can manage orders through `pong!` functions and expect them to be executed during simulation and live trading (through the CCXT library, and other venues in a possible future) while returning _the same data structures_ even if populated through different means.

-The advantage of PingPong over trading bots written in other programming languages is its flexibility thanks to the julia parametric type system that allows to extend the bot by specializing functions to perform ad hoc logic.
+The advantage of Vindicta over trading bots written in other programming languages is its flexibility thanks to the julia parametric type system that allows to extend the bot by specializing functions to perform ad hoc logic.
 An exchange is behaving differently compared to others?
 You can specialize the `balance` function over only that particular exchange by defining:

 ``` julia
 balance(exc::Exchange{:MyQuirkyExchange}, args...) ... end